 - Or, perhaps addressing staff and member needs for specific functionality?

 All of these goals might be worthwhile to the team, but it’s still important to identify the single most significant goal for the organization.
 You can work other goals around it, but having a number one goal helps rally the team around a common cause and guide decisions throughout the implementation process.

-Keep the team focused on the goal.
+3. Keep the project team focused on the goal.